Acute respiratory distress syndrome involves abrupt development of shortness of breath in just hours to days of a stimulating event.

 Management of acute respiratory distress syndrome

-Hospitalization is required if an individual develops acute respiratory distress syndrome, usually in an intensive care unit.
+Hospitalization is necessary if an individual develops acute respiratory distress syndrome, usually in an intensive care unit.

 Remember that there is no specific treatment for the condition, but mainly supportive in nature which includes a respiratory and oxygen.

-Intravenous fluids are administered to provide nutrition as well as prevent dehydration.
-These are strictly monitored to prevent the buildup of fluid in the lungs.
+The doctor administers intravenous fluids to provide nutrition as well as prevent dehydration.
+In addition, strict monitoring is necessary to prevent the buildup of fluid in the lungs.